MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/windows-server-pay-as-you-go.md

 > [!NOTE]
 >
 > - If you shut down or deprovision your device, without disabling Pay-as-you-go, billing will continue.
-To avoid unexpected charges, it's recommended to disable Pay-as-you-go using the Azure Portal, PowerShell, API, or remove the device from Azure Arc.
+To avoid unexpected charges, it's recommended to disable Pay-as-you-go using the Azure portal, PowerShell, API, or remove the device from Azure Arc.
 >
 > - Windows Server Pay-as-you-go is an Azure service and the detailed usage rights are provided in the [Microsoft Product Terms](https://www.microsoft.com/licensing/terms/welcome/welcomepage).